dewey24/dewey24.github.io/_posts/2021-02-15-How-Aruba-Gets-It-Right.md

-Agile Devops Methodology where a layered approach helps build features incrementally without compromising time-to-market and ability to adapt quickly to new changes.
+## 1. Agile Devops Methodology

+Where a layered approach helps build features incrementally without compromising time-to-market and ability to adapt quickly to new changes.
 This has been the backbone of Aruba's Cloud journey.

-## Kubernetes
+## 2. Kubernetes

-**Kubernetes** - A popular open-source solution for automating deployment, scaling and management of containerized applications.
+A popular open-source solution for automating deployment, scaling and management of containerized applications.
 Aruba’s flagship product Aruba Central, is a cloud service based on kubernetes designed for unified network manageability for campus,branch, remote and datacenter networks.
 Aruba’s ESP launch takes it a step further where it enables AIOps on top of this cloud data to predict and root cause problems even before they occur!
 To get the hottest and the latest on this - https://www.arubanetworks.com/en-in/solutions/aiops/

-## Micro services architecture
+## 3. Micro services architecture

-**Micro services architecture** - Think of those days where a phone service was bound by a 2 year contract and how one had to live with it even if they were unhappy.
+Think of those days where a phone service was bound by a 2 year contract and how one had to live with it even if they were unhappy.
 This world is comparable to mono-lithic architecture and with the influx of micro-service architecture, applications gained freedom as they are hosted as a collection of services and easily scalable.

-## Continuous integration/continuous delivery
+## 4. Continuous integration/continuous delivery

-**Continuous integration/continuous delivery** pipeline tools help monitoring the release workflow.
+CI/CD pipeline tools help monitoring the release workflow.

-## Security scanning
+## 5. Security scanning

-**Security scanning** - where essentially the code is submitted for review via GIT and subjected to test suites to gauge any security vulnerabilities, bugs which the developers can act upon before the code merges onto production environment.
+Where essentially the code is submitted for review via GIT and subjected to test suites to gauge any security vulnerabilities, bugs which the developers can act upon before the code merges onto production environment.

-## Automation framework
+## 6. Automation framework

-**Automation framework** - wherever possible improves efficiency.
+Wherever possible improves efficiency.

 ## Footnote